tomas-fryza/esp-micropython/README.md

 Thonny is an integrated development environment (IDE) designed primarily for Python programming.
 It provides a user-friendly and beginner-friendly environment for writing, running, and debugging Python code.
 It can also be used with MicroPython for programming microcontrollers like the ESP8266, ESP32, Raspberry Pi Pico, etc. [Thonny](https://thonny.org/) is available for multiple platforms, including Windows, macOS, and Linux.

+### Visual Studio Code with MicroPico extension

+[MicroPico](https://github.com/paulober/MicroPico) is a Visual Studio Code extension designed to simplify and accelerate the development of MicroPython projects for the Raspberry Pi Pico and Pico W boards (and ESP32).
+This tool streamlines the coding process, providing code highlighting, auto-completion, code snippets, and project management features

 ### Mu Editor

 [Mu](https://codewith.mu/) is another simple Python editor with built-in support for MicroPython.
 It has an intuitive user interface with easy-to-access buttons for uploading code and interacting with the board.
 Mu is designed for beginners and education, with features like a REPL, plotter, and simple code running on devices like the BBC micro and ESP32.

-### Visual Studio Code with Pymakr extension

-Pymakr allows you to connect, upload, and run MicroPython code on boards like the ESP32.
-It includes features like auto-completion, real-time terminal access to the board, and a file manager.

 ## Labs